-Share a Refund offers customers a few different options for integration.
+Share A Refund offers customers a few different options for integration.
 This optionality makes for a streamlined implementation, especially in the case of large enterprises, with a high-degree of regulation and compliance.

-This post defines the options available, and the process involved within, both in setup and in normal operational workflow.
+This post defines the options available, and the process involved within, both in setup and in the normal operational workflow.

 Direct access to carrier account

 The online billing center provided to customers from the carriers has all the functionality required to do shipment auditing successfully.
 Recent invoices are available for download, claims can be filed within, and refunds verified from claims recently submitted.

 Everything needed to perform audit and recovery is available within the online billing center, and all parts are automated by Share A Refund.
 As such, the majority of customers choose this method of integration because there is no setup work required; simply input the same username and password that is used to login to the carrier account, and Share A Refund does the rest.

 Share A Refund downloads recent invoices, performs an audit on each shipment, then submits claims and disputes with the carriers from inside of the online billing center.
 Submitted disputes are then tracked and verified as credits are delivered back to your shipping accounts.

 - Fast setup